matmenzl/wdi-project-1/README.md

 'Know The News' was build as a first coding project during Web Development Immersive at General Assembly London.

+### Problem
+It is getting constantly harder to reach out to a young audience with news information if a news organization doesn't publish everything on Facebook.
+Furthermore, younger people would not only like to read the news but also engage.

+### Solution
+'Know The News' imparts news information in a gamified and engaging manner.

 ### How to play

 You answer trivia questions and play against Jon Snow, who knows almost everyhting.
 Jon is very busy and has only a basic news set to play per day.
 The News you need to know about.
 If Jon has more News you get notified by text.